-The Master of Science in Computer Science emphasizes continuing self-development of individuals currently engaged in science, technology and engineering-related fields and prepares those who have completed undergraduate majors in these fields for entry into a career in computing technology.
+The Master of Science in computer science emphasizes continuing self-development of individuals currently engaged in science, technology and engineering-related fields and prepares those who have completed undergraduate majors in these fields for entry into a career in computing technology.

 For Graduate Course Syllabi, please click here

-For Graduate level certificates, please click here
+For information on graduate-level specialization areas, please click here

 The mission of the Ph.D. in Engineering degree program is to provide graduate students with learning opportunities for acquiring a broad foundation of engineering knowledge, an in-depth original research experience at the frontiers of engineering, and skills for lifelong learning and professional development.
 Graduates of this program will pursue careers in research and development or academia.

 The program is designed to develop skills and educate CS students to be major contributors in the computing industry.
 The graduate program in computer science provides state-of-the-art education through the use of didactic courses to those students who wish to further their knowledge and careers within the computing industry.

 The Certificate in Data Science will train students in computer methods for analyzing big datasets generated by industry, research and government entities.
 Students will learn techniques for transforming the data into knowledge; developing algorithms for constructing computer systems that automatically learn from data; and tracking and evaluating new techniques and approaches in data science.